 College is the ideal time to begin thinking about your future.
 What are your skills and interests and how do they translate into a job?
-For students with visual impairment, it’s important to begin preparing for the world of work as soon as possible.
 Knowing your job preferences early on will help you tailor your college experience to meet your career goals.

-During the spring semester, you’ll visit local companies and shadow employees in different departments and positions.
-You might discover that your dream finance job requires higher-level math courses, or that your personality is a great match for customer service, or that more business classes would help you become an entrepreneur.
-Either way, identifying your strengths and interests now will go a long way towards helping you secure a college internship, and eventually, a career.
+You’ll visit local companies and nonprofits to shadow employees in different departments and positions.
+You might discover your dream career in education requires specialized courses, or that your personality is a great match for the field of psychology, or that more business classes would help you become an entrepreneur.
+Identifying your strengths and interests now will go a long way toward helping you choose a major, secure a college internship and establish a career path.